Cryxtalix/resume_builder/README.md

         ]
     }

-You can also refer to example.json file.

 ## Generating resume
+Generated pdf file can be found in the output folder.

 ### On Nix

 Initialise the development environment in the flake with `nix develop`, and run `generate`.

 ### Other platforms
-* Ensure Chromium, NodeJS and python 3 are installed.
+* Ensure Chromium, NodeJS and Python3 are installed.
 * Open the current folder in the terminal and run `npm install`.
 * Generate resume with `python generate.py`.